bratpeki/modern-milkytracker-guide/docs/mtBasics.md

 The default state depends on what effect was there previously, or if there was any at all.<br>
 Effects are, of course, specified in the [last column of the cell](./trackerBasics.md#cells).

-There is a special kind of note known as **Note-off**.<br>
+There is a special kind of note known as **Note-off**.
-Note-off has special properties which depend on the context it is used in.<br>
+Note-off has special properties which depend on the context it is used in.
-In short, it stops the note from playing and, if you have set an envelope and/or fadeout, play for a short period of time after the Note-off instruction.<br>
+In short, it stops the note from playing and, if you have set an envelope and/or fadeout, play for a short period of time after the Note-off instruction.

 There's more talk about Note-off below.

 ### Instruments